Skip to content

 "Our cultural roots give us a unique perspective and a deep connection to community.
 That understanding helps us communicate more effectively and build trust, especially in situations where others might struggle to connect."

-The WA Police Force are looking for Indigenous recruits to join our team and support the community.
+The WA Police Force are looking for Aboriginal and Torres Strait Islander people like you.

 Keeping the community safe

-Understanding the complexities of being a First Nations Australian, and being able to effectively communicate with multiple communities, plays an important role in policing in Western Australia.
+Understanding the complexities of being Aboriginal or Torres Strait Islander, and being able to effectively communicate with multiple communities, plays an important role in policing in Western Australia.

 The Yarning App